tulibraries/omeka-shadowpage-plugin/README.md

 - In your active theme, open the file "items/show.php."

-- In the HTML/PHP code for show.php, search for the following line:
+- In the HTML/PHP code for show.php, do a search-and-replace to call the ShadowPage functions.

+Search for the following line:

 	<?php echo item_image_gallery(); ?>

 And replace it with the following:

 	<?php echo shadowpage_public_items_shadowpage_gallery(); ?>

-- Next, search for the following line in show.php:
+Next, search for the following line in show.php:

 	<?php echo files_for_item(); ?>

 And replace it with the following: